[?] Subscribe To This Site

 I'm dying to tell you about all of our favorite beaches in Cape Coral and nearby.

-We have everything from small family beaches to out-of-the-way island retreats to party time beaches, on the Gulf of Mexico or the Caloosahatchee River.
+We have everything from small family beaches to out-of-the-way island retreats to party time beaches, either on the Gulf of Mexico or the Caloosahatchee River.

 Some of the nicest beaches in the world are in SW Florida.

-To start with, Cape Coral has Yacht Club Beach and within 45 minutes is Ft Myers, Lovers Key, Sanibel, and just a bit further, Captiva.
+Well, you won't have a problem because there are several beaches to choose from.
+To start with, Cape Coral has Yacht Club Beach and Four Freedoms Park Beach .......... and within 45 minutes are Ft Myers Beach, Lovers Key, Sanibel, and Bonita Springs.
+Just a bit further away, about an hour's drive, are Naples, Captiva, and North Captiva.

 Yacht Club Beach in Cape Coral, is on the Caloosahatchee River and it is a nice little family beach with a playground, fishing pier, and tikis for picnics.